jjvanzon/Circular-Language-Spec/spec/parameters/parameter-passing-in-out-thru.md

 ### Three Parameter Passing Elements

+`<< interpretation >>`

-__By Value, Reference Outward__ and __Reference Inward__ are the different reference situations a parameter can have.
-But this tells us nothing about whether a parameter is input, output or throughput.
-What determines, whether it is in, out or thru is whether values are written to the parameter or read from the parameter.
+__By Value__, __Reference Outward__ and __Reference Inward__ might be the different reference situations a parameter can have.
+But this may not tell us whether a parameter is input, output or throughput.
+What might determine, whether it is in, out or thru may be whether values are written to the parameter or read from the parameter.

+`<< terminology >>`

-So the long names of the different parameter passing types are:
+Long names for the different parameter passing types might be:

 - __Value In__
 - __Value Out__